Headlines around the world are sounding alarmed:

 Candidiasis is a fungal infection.
 In the case of Candida Auris, a fungal infection can dangerously occur in the bloodstream, the central nervous system, and in the body’s internal organs.

-What are Symptoms of Candida Auris?
+What Are the Symptoms of Candida Auris?

 As will be discussed a bit more in a moment, Candida Auris is difficult to diagnose.
 The reality is that it commonly is misidentified, including with other less dangerous fungal infections.
 Symptoms of Candida Auris oftentimes are associated with the part of the body specifically impacted by the fungus.
 With that said, there are some common symptoms that manifest oftentimes when an infection exists.
 These are: